 - Pull Falcon's Feather Lever by Tim Kuehl

 - Un, Deux, Trois by Clare Jodzio McDermott

 - Pollyholiday by Rick Raasch - March 2003

 - I Could Kick Your Ass by Daniel K. McDermott - January 2003

 - If Garrett McDermott Were A Bowl of Prize-Winning Chili by Rick Raasch - November 2002

 Incorporated on January 9, 1998, The Chameleon Theatre Circle continues to succeed in accomplishing the company's mission of providing an engaging and complete experience to their audience through growth and development of all participants in a nurturing and unified environment.
-Now in their 16th season, Chameleon will be producing our 94tg, Blood Brothers, in September 2014.
+Now in their 17th season, Chameleon will be producing our 97th production, Veronica's Room, in February 2015.
 The company has produced 11 world premieres, including Monsters in America, an original play written by the company, and a collection of seven plays written by seven playwrights performed in one production.
 The Chameleon Theatre Circle's production of Hair was also featured on PBS.